Date: 12-14th February 2018

 Venue: University of Otago, Dunedin, New Zealand

-The COmputational NeuroscieNce of Event CogniTion (CONNECT) workshop will focus on computational models of event representation, and their empirical foundations.
-We are seeking participation from computational modellers, but also from experimental researchers whose studies bear on models of event representation.
+The COmputational NeuroscieNce of Event CogniTion (CONNECT) workshop will focus on computational models of events, and their empirical foundations.
+We are seeking participation from computational modellers, but also from experimental psychologists and neuroscientists whose studies bear on models of event encodings.
 We are particularly interested in models of event encodings that suggest roles for circuits involving the hippocampus and prefrontal cortex, and for the brain areas that provide inputs to these regions.

 - Prof David Bilkey, University of Otago

 The workshop is organised within the framework of the Matariki Network of Universities, as part of the network's 'Brain and Mind' theme